 There is a basic building block of makeup artistry that most new (and even some experienced) artists all too often overlook—mastery of tone and undertone.
 It is the ability to recognize the fine nuances in these two areas that set a master apart from a novice.
 When you train your eye to recognize the differences, however subtle, you will be able to match your client’s skin with ease and perfection.

 There are two very important things to consider when finding the perfect products for your client.
-First you need to acknowledge the tone of your client’s skin, whether they are light, medium, deep or any of the levels between.
+First, you need to acknowledge the tone of your client’s skin, whether they are light, medium, deep, or any of the levels between.
 Second, and more importantly, you need to identify their undertone.
 The ability to recognize whether a client has a warm, cool, or neutral undertone may seem daunting at first, but once you make a habit of it, you’ll discover it’s easier than you initially thought.

-Being able to recognize undertone is imperative when it comes to matching foundation, because every tone of skin has warm, cool, or neutral variations…even deep tones, which people often falsely assume are all warm!
+Being able to recognize undertones is imperative when it comes to matching foundation because every tone of skin has warm, cool, or neutral variations…even deep tones, which people often falsely assume are all warm!
 Mastery of undertone is also a secret weapon that will maximize your use of color in all other areas of the face.
 When you can identify a person’s undertone, you have the full power of makeup at your disposal.

 Foundation should always be a perfect match in tone and undertone, but you have many more opportunities to experiment when it comes to lipsticks, eye shadows, blushes, etc. For example, when you use lipsticks or eye shadows opposite to the client’s undertone, you can create specific effects—both positive and negative.
 This knowledge, when put to practice, will not only allow you to create a perfect base, it will also allow you to properly utilize a host of subtleties that create incredible depth and dimension in your artistry.

 A great artist knows these distinctions and how to work with them—and truthfully, it’s a skill that is very easy to learn and master.